Below are some Frequently Asked Questions about Bay City Academy. If you do not see your question answered here, please

 Is Bay City Academy a private school?

 Bay City Academy is a public school academy, also called a charter school.
 There is no tuition, but parents do make an extra commitment when they choose to enroll their children here.
 They committ to partnering with us throughout their child's educational journey.
 Our operating funds come from the state of Michigan on a per-pupil basis.
 We receive the same amount per student as other local public schools.

 What is a charter school?

-A charter school is actually a public school district authorized through Michigan law and the Department of Education.
-Two of the major differences between a charter school and a traditional public school are that we have no geographic boundaries and we are a pure school of choice; our students attend Bay City Academy because their parents have chosen to send them here.
+A charter school is authorized through Michigan law and the Department of Education.
+Two of the major differences between a charter school and a traditional public school are that we have no geographic boundaries and we are a school of choice.
+Our students attend Bay City Academy because their parents have elected to send them here.

 Who holds Bay City Academy accountable?

 Like all public schools, we are accountable to the Michigan Department of Education and must abide by all laws, including participating in the state testing program.
 In addition, we are accountable to Lake Superior State University, which granted our charter.
 A representative of the university attends each of our school board meetings, reviews all of our documentation (including teacher certification) and makes unannounced visits to check on the quality of our program.
-Our highest level of accountability is to our customers: our students and their parents.
-If we do not satisfy our customers, they will not continue their relationship with Bay City Academy.
+Our highest level of accountability is to our students and their parents.

 Do you offer programs for students with special needs?